OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 <br />

-Implementation of a stream that generates an infinite sequence of ones:
+Here is a stream that generates an infinite sequence of ones:

 ```javascript
 const streamOfOnes = () => [1, streamOfOnes]